ciphersbak/psftpp/SQLs/README.md

+## Handly SQLs for PeopleSoft FSCM
-#### SQLs used across PS Pillars (mainly FSCM) in production for your ready reference for reporting on daily/monthly/yearly basis
+#### SQLs used across PS FSCM in production for your ready reference for reporting on daily/monthly/yearly basis